Background

 Our run has generated 4 different files:

-• hummingbirds.log which is the general trace log.
+which is the general trace log.hummingbirds.hummingbirds.states.log

-• hummingbirds.hummingbirds.rates.trees which recorded the sampled trees in Nexus format.
+which recorded the sampled trees in Nexus format.

 Analyzing the log files

 We will use the software Tracer to analyze the log files.
 The general trace log is not very interesting in our case, as we used a fixed tree.
-Next, we will look at the MSBD model log, contained in the file hummingbirds.hummingbirds.states.log.
-Figure 10 shows the estimated posterior distribution for the type change rate, which in this analysis has a median estimate of 5.35E-3, with a 95% HPD of [4.04E-4 ; 0.014].
+Next, we will look at the MSBD model log, contained in the file hummingbirds.hummingbirds.states.log

-One important thing to note is that the estimates of lambda and mu in this log should not be directly used.
+in this log should not be directly used.
 This is due to the fact that the types in our model are not tied to tips, so they may not represent the same evolutionary regimes in all samples.
 For instance, in the presence of two regimes, there may be samples where type 0 corresponds to the regime with higher birth, while in other samples this regime is represented by type 1.
-We can see this in Figure 11, where the estimate for lambda_0 shows a discrepancy around 6.5E7 samples, which corresponds to lambda_0 and lambda_1 exchanging values.
-This also means that ESS values for these parameters may be low even if the chain has converged.
+We can see this in Figure 11, where the estimate for lambda_0

-In order to look at the actual birth and death rates estimates, we can look at the tip rates log, stored in the file hummingbirds.hummingbirds.rates.log.
-Figure 12 and Figure 13 show examples of the estimated posterior distributions of the birth rate for two different tips.
+In order to look at the actual birth and death rates estimates, we can look at the tip rates log, stored in the file hummingbirds.hummingbirds.rates.log

 We can see that these two tips present two very different configurations.
 The first tip shows a unimodal posterior distribution, which indicates that it is confidently assigned to one particular evolutionary regime.
 On the other hand, the second tip presents a bimodal distribution, indicating that there are two distinct evolutionary regimes, with two distinct birth rates, which it can be assigned to.
 This is important to note because the usual metrics used to summarize posterior distributions, i.e. the median and 95% HPD interval, work well in the first case but can give a misleading representation of the posterior in the second case.
-In this case the median estimate for the birth rate of Amazilia.leucogaster is 0.40, which corresponds approximately to the second mode of the distribution, however neither the median nor the 95% HPD interval show the existence of a second possible regime, with birth rate \approx0.22.
+In this case the median estimate for the birth rate of Amazilia.leucogaster is 0.40, which corresponds approximately to the second mode of the distribution, however neither the median nor the 95% HPD interval show the existence of a second possible regime, with birth rate 0.22.

 Analyzing the trees

 Another way to visualize the results is to look at the rates as plotted on the tree.
-We can use TreeAnnotator to build an MCC tree from the tree log in the file hummingbirds.hummingbirds.rates.trees.
-Since we also logged the birth and death rates for each edge in the tree log, these parameters will also be summarized along with the tree.
+We can use TreeAnnotator to build an MCC tree from the tree log in the file hummingbirds.hummingbirds.rates.trees

-Start TreeAnnotator and set the input tree to the tree file hummingbirds.hummingbirds.rates.trees.
+Start TreeAnnotator and set the input tree to the tree file

-Give a name to the output file, for instance hummingbirds.MCC.tre.
+.Give a name to the output file, for instance

-Finally, click Run to start the summary.
+.Finally, click Run to start the summary.

-The MCC tree can be loaded into any tree visualization software, such as FigTree or IcyTree.
-We are going to use the R script provided in this tutorial plot_MCC.R.
+.
 This script takes as input the MCC tree file and an output file to store the plot, and it will plot the MCC tree with edges coloured by the median estimates of the birth and death rates.
-Run the following commands in an R console to create the plots:

 source("plot_MCC.R")